 M-MU 409 Teaching Elementary Music (2) For Music Education majors, this course examines methods, materials, procedures, and curricula for teaching music in the elementary school.
 Emphasis is on developing foundational skills upon which an elementary music program may thrive.
-Age characteristics for kindergarten through grade six and the musical applications for each age are discussed.
-Practical instruction in the use of piano/keyboard, and/or guitar, autoharp and recorder for the enhancement of the elementary classroom is included.
-Students will receive and overview of music fundamentals, the child's voice, and directing.
+Age characteristics and musical applications for elementary students are discussed.
+Practical instruction in the use of classroom instruments including, but not necessarily limited to, soprano recorder for the enhancement of the elementary classroom is included.
+Students will receive an overview of music fundamentals and the child's voice.
 They will also be coached in the design and delivery of effective lesson plans.
-Elementary Education majors may be admitted upon recommendation of the instructor.
-This course satisfies requirements for M-CS 407, Teaching Music in the Elementary School.
-Prerequisite: M-CS 202 Elementary Teaching Methods and Materials or permission of the instructor.
+Prerequisite: M-CS 202, Elementary Teaching Methods and Materials.